 3. Keep your business and personal expenses separate.

 Regardless of whether you’ve been regularly tracking your spending, ensure you separate business expenses from personal expenses to avoid confusion.
 If you haven’t done so already, set up a separate bank account for your small business and make business purchases using your business credit card only.
 [Learn how to apply and qualify for a business credit card.]

 4. Keep important deadlines top of mind.

-Stay aware of important deadlines throughout the year to hold yourself accountable.
-Make a note of all of your tax deadlines, and don’t be afraid to set up deadlines for yourself when it comes to your small business.
-If you want to have monthly or quarterly expense check-ins, keep those on a calendar and set deadlines for when you want to be keeping track of your expenses.
-Staying organized when it comes to important dates and deadlines will help you when it's time to file your taxes.
+Stay aware of crucial deadlines throughout the year to hold yourself accountable.
+Make a note of all of your tax deadlines, and don’t be afraid to set up business deadlines for yourself.
+If you want to have monthly or quarterly expense check-ins, keep those on a calendar, and set deadlines for when you want to track your expenses.
+Keeping critical dates and deadlines organized will help you at tax time.

 5. Hire an accountant or business tax professional.

 If you find taxes for your small business overwhelming or confusing, or if you just want another resource, consider hiring an accountant or other tax professional to help.
-Tax professionals are highly knowledgeable in the field and can assist you with as much or as little as you need when it comes to your taxes.
-They can also help hold you accountable for everything you need to be practicing throughout the year to maintain smart and legal business practices when it comes to your taxes and finances.
-Additionally, a tax professional can help you stay aware of hidden fees and documents that you may forget about.
-Hiring a tax professional can be a great decision for a growing business.
+Tax professionals are highly knowledgeable and can assist as much or little as you need.
+They can also help hold you accountable during the year to maintain smart and legal business tax practices and finances.
+Additionally, a tax professional can help you stay aware of hidden fees and documents.